rebeccasloane/rebeccasloane.github.io/_posts/2020-10-21-Hands-On-Activity-8-:-Chance-Based-Writing-Activity.md

 For my chance-based activity I was really hoping to create a short story.
 I am still working out kinks.

-Here is a link to that website.
+href="/tracery/tracery-example.html">Here is a link to that website.